 - Money Market Account

-You can read our full review on CIT Bank here.
+You can read our full review of CIT Bank here.

-Why we like it: Your cash earns interest, instant access for large bills or better investments
+Why we like it: Your cash earns interest, instant access to large bills or better investments

 2. Certificates of Deposit (CDs)